Gqom: Core tribe

 Core tribe gqom is characterized as frequent use of triplets (tresillio rhythm) as well as a blend of percussion patterns with tribal vocalizations.
 Syncopation plays a significant role in the production style, emphasizing drums over melodies.
 Illustrations of core tribe gqom music are Da Soul Boyz' Welcome To Durban EP and Dominowe's "Darbuka Tribe (Core Tribe)", single.

 Electro gqom music (EGM)

 Electro gqom music, abbreviated and referred to as "EGM" was introduced by Distruction Boyz and Griffit Vigo.
 It is characterized as upbeat and incorporates percussion instrument elements.
 EGM is described as dark, futuristic, esoteric and spiritually evocative.
 From the Streets to the World, an album by Distruction Boyz released in November 2019, demonstrated EGM.

 Gqom 2.0

 Gqom 2.0 is characterized by decelerated beats and incorporates elements of amapiano, afrohouse, and afrotech.

-Church Grooves
+Cape Town gqom

-Church Grooves, also referred to as gospel gqom or "Cape Town gqom" pioneered by Mr Thela, Mshayi and Cairo CPT in the 2020s incorporates gospel music and sgubhu elements interwoven with gqom in the form of a "church keyboard"-driven sound.
+Cape Town gqom also referred to as gqom gospel or gospel gqom pioneered by Mr Thela, Mshayi and Cairo CPT in the 2020s incorporates gospel music and sgubhu elements interwoven with gqom in the form of a "church keyboard"-driven sound.

-As a preacher’s kid, Mr Thela played the keyboard every Sunday and listened to the "forbidden" gqom music with his friends later and became hooked to the sound.
+As a preacher's kid, Mr Thela played the keyboard every Sunday and listened to the "forbidden" gqom music with his friends later and became hooked to the sound.